wtworden/TNorm/README.md

 	sage: %pip install tnorm

 In the course of installing tnorm, Regina and SnapPy will be installed automatically.
-Note that Regina will take quite a while to install!

-The HARD(ish) way:

-Mac Users: If you have sage installed, and you have already fixed its SSL issue and (if you are on MacOS 10.14 or later) the Mac security issues, and you have set sage as an alias for the full path to sage, then there is a good chance the above command will work.
-If you are starting from scratch, scroll down to the bottom for detailed instructions for overcoming the hurdles mentioned here.

 To run the tnorm graphical user interface app: